lednikita0481/Hash-Table-research/README.md

 ### Version 1.1 Hash count paralleling with AVX instructions

 Firstly, I thought that hash could be computed for several words at the same time.
-So, I implemented AVX version of the hash function.
+So, I implemented the AVX version of the hash function.
 It gets 4 words at the same time and counts $WordText_{i} \cdot k^{i}$ for all taken words.
 I implemented several versions of that function, under the spoiler you can find the best one.
-It takes words as structures with text buffers of one common lendth, that is more or equal then the lendth of the longest word in the text.
+It takes words as structures with text buffers of one common length, that is more or equal then the length of the longest word in the text.
 Such realisation is fast enough but implies more actions during parsing.

 <details>
 <summary> Search function realisation with AVX </summary>